codac-team/codac/doc/doc/tutorial/07-data-association/index.rst

     Black pies depict the range-and-bearing measurements with uncertainties.

 At this point of the lesson, the robot perceives some of the 150 landmarks.
-It is not able to know which landmarks have been seen, and it has no knowledge about its trajectory.
+It is not able to know which landmarks have been seen, and it has no knowledge about its own trajectory or its initial position.

 Decomposition